HyokJungKim/LinterpOpenCL/README.md

 # LinterpOpenCL

 This is a header file only package doing linear interpolation *designed for scientific applications* programmed with [OpenCL](https://www.khronos.org/opencl/) to utilize GPUs.
+It can be easily integrated to any C++ programs.
 Both CPU (without OpenCL) and GPU versions are available.
 Let us start with a simple example!
-Any C++ programs can easily call this package.

 ## Simple Example